pechenkactrld/LAppManager/README.md

 ## Overview

-The application consists of three main tabs:
+The application consists of 3 main tabs:

 ### 1. Installation